 Appraisal Theory of Emotion:

-Appraisal Theory of Emotion is the psychological theory that emotions arise from appraisal of person, places, and events.
+Appraisal Theory of Emotion is the psychological theory that emotions arise from our appraisals of persons, places, and events.
 The appraisal, not the thing or event, arouses the physiological system.

 For example, we hire a person to perform carpentry work at our home.
 Upon meeting the person, we gather an array of information from our senses (sound of their voice, mannerisms, style of dress, punctuality, knowledge, etc...).
 From the vast information, we make appraisals of trustworthiness and competence and then those appraisals prompt an emotional reaction.

 Appraisal theory of emotion accounts from individual emotional variance to the same experience.
 Appraisals are based upon past experience.
-Therefore a person may resemble past painful events influencing our appraisals of their trustworthiness, while someone else may not draw upon similar histories during their appraisal process.
+If the person resembles someone from a painful memory than our appraisal of their trustworthiness may be impacted, prompting a negative emotional reaction.

 Appraisal Theory of Emotion postulates that emotional arousal arises from appraisals of events.

 Sequence Leading to Emotion

 Most theories of emotion deal with the order of occurrences, moving between triggering event, arousal, felt experience, and action.
 Often the debate rages over where does conscious cognitive processing fall into the sequence.
 William James proposed that appraisal occurs late in the process, even after an action has been initiated.